JL907/Sett/README.md

 * Indicators for facebreaker
 * Better Networking for multiplayer play

+## Patch Notes 1.0.0
+* Initial Release

+## Patch Notes 1.0.2
+* Fixed aiming with Knuckle Down and Facebreaker
+* Knuckle Down has Increased hitbox on the sides
+* Sett has ragdoll on death
+* Footstep sounds

 ## Technical Mumbo Jumbo
 * 168 Health
 * 23 Health per level